 The SMART concept will allow scalability throughout rural regions.
 Smart campuses will respect the integrity of rural aesthetics in sync with modern architectural design, maintaining the authenticity of the region, while encouraging progressive ideology.
 Each campus will utilize sustainable and green design, off the grid components and renewable energy.

 The currently under-construction Smart Center building is located in the north Armenian province of Lori.
-The structure’s organic form embraces the landscape by creating a sinuous ribbon like walkway creating a 7000 m2 courtyard.
-The one storey building is spread horizontally while following the topography of the site.
+The structure’s organic form embraces the landscape by creating a sinuous ribbon-like walkway creating a 7000 m2 courtyard.
+The one-story building is spread horizontally while following the topography of the site.

-Also, it has the capacity to accommodate program participants and visiting collaborators in guest quarters and will feature outdoor activities, indoor workshops and vibrant greenhouses to train and enable developing children and adult villagers alike in regionally relevant skills.
+Also, it can accommodate program participants and visiting collaborators in guest quarters and will feature outdoor activities, indoor workshops and vibrant greenhouses to train and enable developing children and adult villagers alike in regionally relevant skills.